 From the first application process, five projects will be chosen for final selection.
 The finalists are asked to submit the entire manuscript with the corresponding images.

-The call for applications is usually published in June.
+The call for applications is usually available in June and published under Opportunities.